ronthekiehn/BetterSpotifyRecs/README.md

 Blacklists all of your liked and top songs, then generates recommendations based on your top songs but doesn't play anything that is on the blacklist.
 After you listen to a song, it goes on the blacklist so that you won't hear the same things over and over again.

 Frontend is pure HTML, CSS, and Javascript with a small Vite config.
 Connects through the Spotify API to get songs, generate recommendations, and play songs through the player SDK and on your own devices.
 Hosted on Vercel.
-Backend is node.js and deployed on Vercel, with a Firebase server for storing data.
+Backend is node.js and deployed on Heroku, with a Firebase server for storing data.

 ## Features
 - Full Spotify player that generates new recommendations